If you are using Salesforce Lightning, refer to Configuring In-Application Context-Sensitive Help.

 uPerform Server Case

-If you will use an uPerform Server instance to house the Salesforce content you must define a connection profile for use in the solution.
+To use a uPerform Server instance to house the Salesforce content, you must define a connection profile for use in the solution.
+Refer to Managing Connection Profiles to the Server to create and edit your connection profile.

 - From the solution files you extracted, open the …\CSH_files\SalesforceCSH.html file in a text editor.